mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/Introduction.md

 Welcome to the MySQL REST Service.
 This book features a detailed discussion of the MySQL REST Service, including architecture, configuration and deployment.

-To start with a hands-on approach instead, please check out the [MRS Notes Example](#mrs-notes-example) and follow the instructions for [Build and Deployment](#build-and-deployment) there.
+To start with a hands-on approach, please check out the [Quickstart Guide](quickstart.html) or take a look at the [MRS Notes Example PWA](#mrs-notes-example) and follow the instructions for [Build and Deployment](#build-and-deployment) there.

 ## What is the MySQL REST Service